Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Tree graphs

 We start with a few simple observations.

-\begin{prop} If an $(l+1)$-UM-critical tree has no vertex of degree at least $3$, then it is the path with $2^l$ vertices. \end{prop} \begin{proof} Delete the central edge and use induction. \end{proof}
+\begin{obs} If an $(l+1)$-UM-critical tree has no vertex of degree at least $3$, then it is the path with $2^l$ vertices. \end{obs} \begin{proof} Delete the central edge and use induction. \end{proof}

-\begin{prop} If an $(l+2)$-UM-critical tree has only one vertex of degree at least $3$, then it contains a path with $2^l$ vertices that ends in this vertex. \end{prop} \begin{proof} After deleting its central edge, one of the resulting $(l+1)$-UM-critical trees must be a path that was connected to the rest of the graph with one of its ends, thus we can extend it until the high degree vertex. \end{proof}
+\begin{obs} If an $(l+2)$-UM-critical tree has only one vertex of degree at least $3$, then it contains a path with $2^l$ vertices that ends in this vertex. \end{obs} \begin{proof} After deleting its central edge, one of the resulting $(l+1)$-UM-critical trees must be a path that was connected to the rest of the graph with one of its ends, thus we can extend it until the high degree vertex. \end{proof}

-\begin{prop} If a tree contains two non-adjacent vertices with degree at least $3$, then it contains a subdivision of $B_3$. \end{prop} \begin{proof} The non-adjacent degree $3$ vertices will be the second level of the binary tree, and any vertex on the path connecting them the root. \end{proof}
+\begin{obs} If a tree contains two non-adjacent vertices with degree at least $3$, then it contains a subdivision of $B_3$. \end{obs} \begin{proof} The non-adjacent degree $3$ vertices will be the second level of the binary tree, and any vertex on the path connecting them the root. \end{proof}

-\begin{claim} An $(l+2)$-UM-critical tree contains a path with $2^l$ vertices or a subdivision of $B_3$. \end{claim} \begin{proof} Because of the previous propositions, we can suppose that our tree has exactly two vertices with degree at least $3$ and these are adjacent.
-If the central edge is not the one between these vertices, then the graph must contain an $(l+1)$-UM-critical subgraph without any vertex with degree at least $3$, thus it is the path with $2^l$ vertices because of proposition~\ref{UMpath}.
-If it connects the two high degree vertices, then, using proposition~\ref{longpath}, we have two paths with $2^{l-1}$ vertices in the $(l+1)$-UM-critical subgraphs obtained by deleting the central edge ending in these vertices, thus with the central edge they form a path with $2^l$ vertices. \end{proof}
+\begin{clai} An $(l+2)$-UM-critical tree contains a path with $2^l$ vertices or a subdivision of $B_3$. \end{clai} \begin{proof} Because of the previous observations, we can suppose that our tree has exactly two vertices with degree at least $3$ and these are adjacent.
+If the central edge is not the one between these vertices, then the graph must contain an $(l+1)$-UM-critical subgraph without any vertex with degree at least $3$, thus it is the path with $2^l$ vertices because of observation~\ref{UMpath}.
+If it connects the two high degree vertices, then, using observation~\ref{longpath}, we have two paths with $2^{l-1}$ vertices in the $(l+1)$-UM-critical subgraphs obtained by deleting the central edge ending in these vertices, thus with the central edge they form a path with $2^l$ vertices. \end{proof}